 In the blog post where it's originally announced, they do specify "on Intel 6th, 7th, and 8th Gen laptops" (there's no such specification in the firmware update guide) but when I read that I assumed they said it because 8th was the newest model they sold at the time (it's posted in 2017) and that this would continue with newer models.
 I can't find any announcement saying they don't allow it on newer models, they just silently stopped.
-The responsible thing to do would've been to both post an announcement and to update the 2017 announcement and firmware update guide to make it clear that this is not supported on models other than Intel 6th, 7th, and 8th Gen.
+The responsible thing to do would've been to both post an announcement and to update the 2017 announcement and firmware update guide to make it clear that this is not supported on models newer than Intel 8th Gen.

 I have been plagued for the entire time I've owned this computer by some major bugs that seem like they must be at the hardware or firmware level.
 (They seem to have stopped happening a while ago, I'm not sure when.
 They were ongoing when I first wrote this review.)

 - The fan bug: sometimes, with no apparent cause, the fan starts spinning really loud, as if the CPU was at max, but the CPU is idle.
 It continues spinning no matter how long I wait, until I reboot.

-- Worst of all: the boot entry clearing.
+- The boot entry clearing.
 Often when I reboot, I find my EFI boot entry has been deleted, so I have to use a live environment to re-add it.
 It happens even if I haven't messed with my OS in any way since the previous reboot.